sanchitdilipjain/aws-parameter-store/docs/index.md

     <img src="images/image10.png" class="inline"/>

-    **Note:** for a live setup, it is recommended to use IAM role for working with AWS Parameter Store
+    **Note:** for a live setup, it is recommended to use the IAM role for working with AWS Parameter Store

-3. Let's retrieve the secret we created at the previous section
+3. Let's retrieve the secret we created in the previous section

        Command: aws ssm get-parameter --name “YOURNAME-secret1”